CTSRD-CHERI/comsg/README.md

 ## Getting Started

-This requires CheriBSD from the cocall-copycap branch of https://github.com/CTSRD-CHERI/cheribsd which has a modified switcher capable of copying capabilities.
+This requires CheriBSD from the cocall-comsg branch of https://github.com/CTSRD-CHERI/cheribsd which has a modified switcher capable of copying capabilities.

 Set (and export) the environment variable CHERI_ROOT to the directory containing the directories containing CheriBSD, cheribuild, and the extra-files directory.
 Alternatively, set CHERI_FSDIR, CHERIBSD_DIR, CHERIBUILD_DIR to the extra-files, Cheribsd, and cheribuild directories respectively.
 Your CC should be a version of clang able to target 128-bit purecap CheriBSD running on CHERI-MIPS.
 (Support for CHERI-RISCV is currently a work-in-progress)